Managing rules

 - Click

-anywherethe Move Up or Move Down buttons in therowtoolbar. - Press
+anywherethe Move Up or Move Down buttons in therowtoolbar.

-onCtrl+UporCtrl+Down. - Drag the
+Drag the Editing rules

 To edit an existing rule, use any of the following: